ankitects/anki/docs/development.md

 **ARM Linux**

-Since PyQt wheels are not available on PyPI, you'll need to use your system version instead:
+Since PyQt wheels are not available on PyPI, you'll need to use your system version instead.
+To use the pre-built wheels:

--   Ensure you're on a distro that has Python 3.9/3.10, glibc, and PyQt5.14+
+-   Ensure you're on a distro that has Python 3.9/3.10, glibc 2.31, and PyQt5.14+.
 -   Install the PyQt packages, eg `apt install python3-pyqt5.qtwebengine`.
 -   Use the following commands: